 So if you like Wild Turkey, you’re missing out when you complain about the latest LE price.
 If you don’t like Wild Turkey, why do you even care?

-Wild Turkey Diamond Anniversary – KSBW @ 91 proof – 13-16 year blend of rare hand-selected barrels (and I do believe that) – bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY as a tribute to Jimmy Russell’s 60 years of service
+Wild Turkey Diamond Anniversary – KSBW at 91 proof – thirteen- to sixteen-year blend of “rare hand-selected” barrels – bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY as a tribute to Jimmy Russell’s 60 years of service

 Tasted neat in a Glencairn after a few minutes rest …

 Nose: toffee, honey, cherry syrup, herbal & floral spice, vanilla, light citrus, hints of funky oak

 Taste: sharp vanilla, citrus, light floral perfume, rye spice, clove, delicately sweet & funky oak

 Finish: medium, sweet & lightweight – waves of baking spice, fading vanilla